 It isn’t necessary, herbal tinctures can be taken directly by mouth or added to a splash of water or juice.
 They work regardless, so save yourself the discomfort of trying to squeeze a pipette full of liquid under your tongue.
 Drop it straight on!

 Do tinctures contain gluten when made with grain alcohol?

-No, there's no gluten in tinctures.
+No, there's no gluten in tinctures which means there's no point in every company saying that they are selling gluten-free tinctures.
+By every company announcing they are making gluten-free tinctures it creates the idea that some tinctures do contain gluten, and they do not!
+It would be like advertising carrots as being gluten free or watermelon as gluten-free which makes no sense.
+It's not possible.
 Grain alcohol does not contain gluten even when made with a gluten containing grain.
 The reason being proteins (gluten) do not pass through the distillation process.
 Gluten is a protein and proteins are not volatile.
 Only volatile substances pass through the distillation process.
+Relax.

 Are herbal tinctures vegan?